Tails (Sonic the Hedgehog): Voice portrayal

-Colleen O'Shaughnessey (pictured in 2022) has been the voice actress for the character in most English language media since 2014.

 Throughout the years, Tails has been voiced by several different voice actors.
 In the Japanese dubs, Tails was voiced by Hekiru Shiina in 1996, Kazuki Hayashi in 1998, Atsuki Murata from 2000 to 2001 and by Ryō Hirohashi since 2003.

-On Adventures of Sonic the Hedgehog, Tails was originally voiced by Russi Taylor in the unaired pilot, Christopher Stephen Welch would later take over and voice the character throughout the entire series, excluding the Christmas special where he was voiced by Chris Turner.
-He was then voiced by Bradley Pierce in Sonic the Hedgehog and then by Lainie Frasier in Sonic the Hedgehog: The Movie.
-Corey Bringas would voice Tails in Sonic Adventure.
-His brother, Connor Bringas, would voice Tails in Sonic Adventure 2.
-William Corkery would then take over in Sonic Heroes.
+Tails was voiced by Christopher Stephen Welch in Adventures of Sonic the Hedgehog, voicing the character for the original 65 episodes; in the Christmas special, he is voiced by Chris Turner.
+He was voiced by Bradley Pierce in Sonic the Hedgehog and by Lainie Frasier in Sonic the Hedgehog: The Movie.
+Corey Bringas voiced Tails in Sonic Adventure.

 Beginning in 2003 with the Sonic X anime series, he was voiced by Amy Palant who would later take over the role in the video games, starting with Shadow the Hedgehog in 2005.
 Palant was replaced by Kate Higgins in 2010, beginning with Sonic Free Riders.
 She continued to voice the character until 2013, where her final role as Tails was in Mario & Sonic at the Sochi 2014 Olympic Winter Games, though she reprised her role in 2021 for the Sonic Colors: Rise of the Wisps miniseries.
 Since 2014, Tails has been voiced by Colleen O'Shaughnessey, including in the television series Sonic Boom and the live-action films.
 In the 2022 Sonic short film, Sonic Drone Home, Tails is voiced by Alicyn Packard.
 In the Netflix series Sonic Prime, Tails is voiced by Ashleigh Ball.